What Is Benzodiazepine Withdrawal?

 People with generalized anxiety disorder who have a history of substance abuse are often prescribed buspirone.
 This drug doesn’t cause physical dependence and can relieve the emotional effects of withdrawal.

 The only downside is that buspirone takes 2-3 weeks before it begins to take effect.
-Patients in detox may begin taking buspirone as they taper down their Benzo doses.
+Patients in detox may begin taking buspirone as they taper down their benzo doses.

 • Flumazenil

-This drug is primarily used to treat Benzodiazepine overdoses, but has shown some success in reducing withdrawal symptoms of long-acting Benzos.
-Flumazenil is able to block the effects of Benzos and relieve withdrawal symptoms because it attaches to the same pleasure centers in the brain as Benzodiazepines.
+This drug is primarily used to treat benzodiazepine overdoses, but has shown some success in reducing withdrawal symptoms of long-acting benzos.
+Flumazenil is able to block the effects of benzos and relieve withdrawal symptoms because it attaches to the same pleasure centers in the brain as benzodiazepines.

-It may also be used for rapid detox as the drug forces Benzodiazepines out of the body.
+It may also be used for rapid detox as the drug forces benzodiazepines out of the body.
 This drug should be used with caution as rapid detox can make withdrawal worse.

 Treatment for Benzo Addiction

 Detox on its own is rarely enough to build long-lasting sobriety.
-Many people choose an inpatient rehab that offers Benzo detox, as inpatient rehab provides a distraction- and temptation-free environment in which to recover.
-People with mild Benzo addictions may choose an outpatient detox instead of an inpatient rehab center.
+Many people choose an inpatient rehab that offers benzo detox, as inpatient rehab provides a distraction- and temptation-free environment in which to recover.
+People with mild benzo addictions may choose an outpatient detox instead of an inpatient rehab center.
 Outpatient care allows people to get treatment without upsetting their daily schedule.

 Featured Centers Offering Treatment for Benzodiazepine Addiction

 Counseling and support groups are also important parts of recovery.
-Many individuals formerly addicted to Benzo continue therapy and attend meetings long after rehab to prevent a relapse.
-If you’re someone that’s ready to overcome Benzodiazepine addiction, get in touch with a treatment provider to learn about rehabilitation options today.
+Many individuals formerly addicted to benzo continue therapy and attend meetings long after rehab to prevent a relapse.
+If you’re someone that’s ready to overcome benzodiazepine addiction, get in touch with a treatment provider to learn about rehabilitation options today.